FRC1732/2024-Protobot/docs/commands.md

 Intake a note from the ground, end when note is in feeder\
 \
 **SetShooterDistance125**\
-Set the shooter orientation for a shot distance of 125"\
+Set the shooter pose for a shot distance of 125"\
 \
 **SetShooterDistance150**\
-Set the shooter orientation for a shot distance of 150"
+Set the shooter pose for a shot distance of 150"